-Falcon Mechanical Group's precision engineering powers UAE's most advanced satellite, MBZ-SAT
+Falcon Mechanical Group's Precision Engineering Powers UAE's Most Advanced Satellite, MBZ-SAT

-(MENAFN- Watermelon Communications) Dubai, UAE – January xx, 2025: The successful launch of MBZ-SAT, the most advanced Earth observation satellite developed by the UAE, marks a defining moment for the nation's burgeoning space programme.
-This milestone is a testament to the UAE's ambitions in space exploration and a shining example of the "Make It In The Emirates" initiative championed by the UAE government.
+(MENAFN- Mid-East Info) The successful launch of MBZ-SAT, the most advanced Earth observation satellite developed by the UAE, marks a defining moment for the nation's burgeoning space programme.
+This milestone is a testament to the UAE's ambitions in space exploration and a shining example of the“Make It In The Emirates” initiative championed by the UAE government.

 Falcon Mechanical Group, a leading UAE-based precision engineering firm, was one of several companies that played pivotal roles in the MBZ-SAT project by supplying 90% of the mechanical subsystems used in the satellite.
 The Mohammed Bin Rashid Space Centre (MBRSC) collaborated with Falcon and other local entities, demonstrating how homegrown companies contribute to prestigious international-standard projects.
 This partnership underscores the UAE's commitment to fostering innovation, self-reliance, and excellence within the country.